DLaxV-Community-Projects-Hub/Open-Shot-Clock/README.md

 In the current design 3d printing is requried.
 Make sure you print the necessary parts before starting to build or let them print by a printing service.
 Make sure the parts are printed with a heat and impact resistant 3d printing material.
 You can find recommented materials in the BOM.

 For the PCBs you can use the design files to order them at a PCB manufacturer like [PCBWay](https://www.pcbway.com/) or you can get in touch with us, there are still some prototyping PCBs left of the current version.
-In the near future the PCB design has to be adepted to the new Heltec Lora 32 version 3.0, up to now the new version is not supported yet)
+In the near future the PCB design has to be adepted to the new Heltec Lora 32 version 3.0, up to now the new version is not supported yet).
+For more information check this [blog artical](https://devdrik.de/open-shot-clock-hannover/) from [@devdrik](https://github.com/devdrik).

 ### List of optional design features: